An introduction to health economics: how should we finance and organize our health care systems

 Learning objectives

-• Outline varied forms of funding and financial protection in the healthcare system;
+• Outline the key forms of funding and financial protection in the healthcare system;

 • Calculate resource capacity to meet the health needs of the population;